dropcontrol/dropcontrol.github.io/works.md

 #### About Master's theses

-And I have Already shared my master's theses "Attempt to create music with multilayered temporal structures and possibility of embodiments for player and audience" via github.
+And I have Already shared my master's theses "**Attempt to create music with multilayered temporal structures and possibility of embodiments for player and audience**" via github.
 I introduce English version of my master's theses abstract here.

 > This research deals with two subjects.
 One is about the attempt to create music using two or more tempos in a specific structure.
 The other concerns the possibility of embodying music for audiences and performers.
 >